threft/threft-gen-go/readme.md

 Umarshalls threft-json read from the stdin.
 Uses the tidm pacakage to unmarshall.
 Uses sub-package "gog" to actually generate the go code.
+Code generated with this generator can be tested with github.com/threft/threft-gen-go-tests.
+Code design is also done in that repository (*/golden code).